 Most common site: Obstruction at the entrance of the nasolacrimal duct is the most frequent.

 Since lacrimal endoscopy was covered by insurance in 2018 1), it has become possible to observe the degree of fibrosis and mucosal inflammation at the obstruction site, improving the accuracy of differentiating between common canaliculus and nasolacrimal duct obstruction.
-The concordance rate between obstruction site estimation by irrigation and lacrimal endoscopic findings is about 70% 1), highlighting the significance of direct endoscopic observation.
+The concordance rate between obstruction site estimation by irrigation test and lacrimal endoscopy findings is about 70% 1), highlighting the significance of direct endoscopic observation.

 Punctal and canalicular obstruction occurring during anticancer treatment with S-1 (tegafur/gimeracil/oteracil potassium combination, TS-1®) often becomes severe.
 Early tube insertion is recommended.
-Among anticancer drug-related lacrimal duct obstructions, punctal and canalicular disorders account for about 60% 1).
+Among anticancer drug-related lacrimal obstructions, punctal and canalicular disorders account for about 60% 1).
 If the tube is removed during anticancer drug use, reobstruction is likely, so it is desirable to continue tube placement during treatment 1).

 Nasolacrimal duct obstruction is the most common cause of adult epiphora.
-It is more common in women and the elderly, and anatomical narrowing of the nasolacrimal duct is considered a contributing factor.
+It is more frequent in women and the elderly, and anatomical narrowing of the nasolacrimal duct is considered a contributing factor.
 Cone-beam CT dacryocystography analysis has shown that the angle between the superior orbital rim, the internal common punctum, and the nasolacrimal duct opening is anteriorly flexed in 92% of cases 3), and this morphological characteristic is thought to contribute to the risk of obstruction.

 Chronic dacryocystitis: Stagnation of tears and secretions proximal to the obstruction leads to bacterial overgrowth, resulting in chronic dacryocystitis.

-Direct observation of obstruction, fibrosis, mucosal inflammation
+Direct visualization of obstruction, fibrosis, mucosal inflammation

 Moderate